AlagappanVeerappan/apigee-trial-samples/README.md

   3. Install/extract the Node.js installer in your machine.

-  4. Install Apigee tool via the command ( npm install -g apigeetool)
+  4. Install Apigee tool via the command ( npm install -g apigeetool).

+  5. If proxy is blocking you in installing apigeetool, then set the proxy of your organization with the below command (npm config set proxy http://<<organization_proxy>>:<<organization_proxy_port>>)